Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 ### Contact page.
 ### Login page.

+# Features

 ## Homepage Structure:

   * slideShow img.
     - To give a visual idea of the places they will visit.
   * A navbar with:
     - Customers landing page, Customers review, Package offert, Contact page, Login page(features to implement).
   * About:
     - An paragraph about the old city and small map img of India.
   * Package examples:
     - three different choices example with a *read more* link to redirect customers to a new page with more choices and descriptions of each package.
   * Location Map of the country.
   * Footer:
     - The footer is base of different terms to customers service, FAQs question and social media page.

 ## Review Structure: